 What are the Penalties for Money Laundering?

 If you are facing this criminal allegation, you will be looking at a felony.
 This means your case will go through the indictment process and then, if indicted, will funnel to a District Court.
 In Tarrant County, this means your case will end up in one of ten District Courts.
 The lowest charge for Money Laundering is a state jail felony and it goes up much higher from there.
 Also, whatever the “criminal activity” turns out to be, that can likely result in another charge.
 This charge is often connected with a drug charge.
 So, a person could very easily be looking at facing Money Laundering charges as well as Possession of a Controlled Substance or Possession with Intent to Distribute a Controlled Substance.
-Here are the penalties from the statute:
+The penalties from the money laundering statute increase based on amount.
+For the actual penalties, click the link above to the text of the statute.

 What is “Knowledge”?

 There is a requirement that a person’s conduct not only fall into one of the provisions of the statute, but do so knowingly.
 What does knowingly mean?
-The statute addresses what knowledge of money laundering means:
+The statute hits on what knowledge of money laundering means:

-(a-1) Knowledge of the specific nature of the criminal activity giving rise to the proceeds is not required to establish a culpable mental state under this section.
+Knowledge of the specific circumstances of the criminality that leads to the proceeds is not required to satisfy the mental state requirement for money laundering.

 What is "Criminal Activity"?